Frank brought a different concept: the attack was still free, but based on discipline and careful calculation. |

 Big win but challenges ahead

 Frank has made a dream start with two wins and two clean sheets.
 But in reality, Tottenham still have a lot to prove.
-Their squad lacks the depth of the top contenders, while shocks in the transfer market have left many questions.
+Their squad lacks the depth of the top contenders, while shocks in the transfer market leave many questions.

-However, the most important thing right now is that Spurs have regained confidence.
-Fans are not only seeing results on the scoreboard, but also seeing a team that knows how to adapt and protect results.
-That is a far cry from the erratic Tottenham of last season.
+However, the most important thing right now is that Spurs have confidence again.
+Fans see not only results on the scoreboard, but also a team that knows how to adapt and protect results.
+That is a far cry from the erratic Tottenham image of last season.

-In a summer where Tottenham have failed to make big signings, the new manager has been the most valuable investment.
-Frank is not a star player, nor a £60m signing, but he brings something Tottenham have long lacked: character, tactical flexibility and a renewed sense of belief.
+In a summer where Tottenham have repeatedly failed to make big signings, it is the new manager who has become the most valuable investment.
+Frank is not a star player, nor a £60 million signing, but he brings something Tottenham have long lacked: courage, tactical flexibility and a renewed belief.

-If Spurs are to truly escape the shadow of instability, they need more than big-money signings – they need a leader who can pull the pieces together into a cohesive unit.
+If Spurs are to truly escape the shadow of instability, they need more than expensive signings – they need a leader who can piece together a cohesive unit.
 And right now, Thomas Frank is doing exactly that.

-Thomas Frank may not have scored or assisted, but he is proving to be Tottenham's most important signing of this turbulent summer.
+Thomas Frank may not have scored or assisted, but he is proving to be Tottenham's most important signing in this chaotic summer.

 Source: https://znews.vn/thomas-frank-la-ban-hop-dong-hay-nhat-cua-tottenham-post1579487.html